Icinga/icinga2/doc/3-monitoring-basics.md

 is a comma (1st level) while extra info and host|service relation separator is a pipe (2nd level).

-Seperators can be set using ASCII codes like:
+Separators can be set using ASCII codes like:

     Separators: 10 59 44 124